airscripts/vigilia/README.md

-# Vigilia
+# Kuma
-A vigil monitor for personal services.
+A simple Docker Compose implementation of famous Uptime Kuma.

 ## Table of Contents
 - [Installation](#installation)